Where’s Boston? 50 Years Later

 Demonstrator in front of City Hall, Government Center

-Opening June 15, 2026 in the Norma Jean Calderwood Gallery
+On view June 16 – December 12, 2026 in the Norma Jean Calderwood Gallery

 In 1974, photographer Constantine Manos (1934-2025) spent nine months documenting Boston’s streets, capturing a vivid portrait of the city and its people.
 From Boston Common to Franklin Park, his images reflect the city’s energy, cultural diversity, and evolving identity.
 Originally commissioned for the Where’s Boston?
 Bicentennial exhibition, the photographs highlight both public gatherings and private moments—protests, parades, flea markets, diners, and games—offering a dynamic snapshot of urban life.